Statue / Doll Fetish

 Psychology

 Proposed explanations emphasise the appeal of an idealised, non-judgmental, and entirely controllable companion; the emotional safety of a figure that makes no demands and cannot reject or abandon; and the symbolic power of the human form rendered as art rather than as flesh.
 The immobility theme connects it to a wider erotic interest in stillness and statuesque posing.
-The documentation is overwhelmingly historical and case-based, and the modern empirical base is thin, agalmatophilia has attracted almost no systematic study.
+The documentation is overwhelmingly historical and case-based; the modern empirical base is thin, and agalmatophilia has attracted almost no systematic study.

 Prevalence & culture

-Agalmatophilia is rare and sits in the long tail of object paraphilias; the large fetish-frequency survey by Scorolli and colleagues (2007), which ranked the relative popularity of fetishes from online community data, found attraction to inanimate objects to be a small fraction of all fetish interest.
+Agalmatophilia is rare and sits in the long tail of object paraphilias.
+The large fetish-frequency survey by Scorolli and colleagues (2007), which ranked the relative popularity of fetishes from online community data, found attraction to inanimate objects to be a small fraction of all fetish interest.
 Yet statues, mannequins, and dolls recur as erotic and uncanny motifs across art history, literature, ballet (the doll Coppélia), and film, giving the theme a cultural footprint far larger than its clinical frequency.
 It is catalogued in encyclopedic lists of paraphilias but is not a stand-alone diagnosis.

 Safety, consent & law